algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport1.md

 #### a.
 Overview

-The Software Engineer (SE) has created the beta of the code on his windows.
+The Software Engineer (SE) has created the MVP of the code on his windows.
 However, the achitecture of a windows and a mac are different.
 Therefore the SE has choosen to use a remote compilling.
-With that, he compilling the code on the windows, put it on the mac and use it on the mac.
+With that, he compilling the code on the mac from the windows.
+With this method, we compilling on the mac and all information are displayed on the windows.

 #### b.
 Solution

 This problem is not already solved.
+However, the SE work currently on it

 ## E. Uncompleted Tasks